 We’re living in the age of e-commerce or internet shopping.
 Naturally, we’ve all seen the cart page, right before the check out.
 It shows you the items you’ve selected and the amount that you have to pay.

 Almost every good website has a ‘Contact us’ page.
 It shows how you can connect with the people behind the website so that they can cater to your query.

-Finally, a landing page, is an attention-grabbing type of a web page; very unique from the others.
+Finally, a landing page is an attention-grabbing type of web page; very unique from the others.
 It can be a part of a website or be its own independent thing.
-It comprises of a clear and focused goal which allows the users to get to the information they searched for, directly.
+It comprises a clear and focused goal that allows the users to get to the information they searched for, directly.
 No distractions or clutter.

 You spend so much money on your social media marketing campaigns for your product/service, but how do you assess if that money is yielding you more sales because of it?
 Sure, social media awareness and hype are great, but what good are they if the people liking, sharing, or commenting on your post don’t buy your product.

 Now look, nobody can force a customer to buy something they don’t want.
 However, if they’re engaging with your posts about your products, it means that they’re already interested.
 Therefore, if you lead them directly towards the place where they can make a purchase right away, they might be more inclined towards making a purchase decision.